 West Wood is a great place to walk the dog, with places to play fetch and undergrowth to explore.
 Woodland Trust asks that dog owners follow the dog walking code of conduct and keep dogs on a lead in areas where there are grazing animals or nesting birds.

-Once the garden of an impressive Victorian house known as Champion Hall, West Wood is a site with lots of quirky secrets to uncover.
+Once the garden of an impressive Victorian house known as Champion Hall; West Wood is a site with lots of quirky secrets to uncover.
 As you explore the woods look out for remains of the house’s woodland gardens.
-You will find a walled kitchen garden, a cottage, a large pond that was used as a swimming pool and grottoes interweaved with pathways and steps, partially hidden amongst the greenery.
+Partially hidden amongst the tundra, you will find a walled kitchen garden, a cottage, a large pond that was used as a swimming pool and grottoes interweaved with pathways and steps.

 There are no toilet facilities at West Wood.
 The nearest public toilets are located at Morrisons Supermarket on Bradford Road, Greengates.

 The woods make for a lovely spot to picnic.
 Pack your sandwiches and stop for a bite to eat, fallen trees double up as a great picnic bench.

 Or head over the the Apperley Bridge where there is a selection of places to eat including Aldo’s Italian a lovely family run business serves up delicious classic pizza, pasta and Mediterranean dishes in a warm and inviting family atmosphere.

 If you’re after a beverage or two pop into the Dog and Gun, choose from a selection of cask ales, wines and hot and cold drinks.
 Visit on a Sunday and treat yourself to a fabulous roast dinner.

 Roadside parking near West Wood is available on Parking Lane, BD10 0NL (Google Map Directions)